 - Learn how to promote company culture as an incentive for recruitment and new growth and how to easily mine your internal ambassador group of employees to maximize incoming content and message sharing.

 Carrie Strehlau, Senior Social Media Specialist, St. Jude Children's Research Hospital

 End of Day One

 Interactive Crisis Simulation Workshop with Nancy Seideman, Former Vice President for Academic Communications and Reputation Leadership at Emory University: Crisis Communications in the New Reality

-In this extended workshop, leading crisis communicator Nancy Seideman explores how crisis communications is changing in the post-pandemic world.
+In this expanded workshop, communications strategist Nancy Seideman will explore how crisis communications is changing in the post-pandemic world.

 Combining long-standing best practices with new strategies and tactics tapped in managing pandemic-related communications, Nancy will review the essential components of an effective crisis communications plan, including after-action steps to maintain your organization’s reputation.